patrickfenn/RandomLC/README.md

    2. webdriver-manager
 3. Ensure you have a chrome binary installed and accessible by path.

 It takes roughly 10 minutes to scrape every problem.
-This is because selenium must wait for the problem to load on each tag problem page.
+This is because selenium must wait for the problem table to load on each tag problem page.